-I’m a Biomedical Engineering senior at the Milwaukee School of Engineering and President of my SWE Club.
+I’m a Biomedical Engineering senior at the Milwaukee School of Engineering and President of my SWE Section.
 I had no idea the retail industry had career opportunities for engineers until I attended the NRF Foundation Student Program in January.

 Through my school, I heard about an opportunity for computer science and engineering students to get free travel and hotel accommodations to New York City for the NRF Foundation Student Program, where college students learn about careers in retail.
 Unsure how I wanted to use my engineering degree post-graduation, I applied for the opportunity to broaden my scope and learn how diverse engineering careers can be.